Patrick Brontë: Attempts to remarry

-At this point Patrick Brontë once more sought out Mary Burder, whom he had jilted fifteen years previously, asking for her hand in marriage and telling her that he was a widower with six small children.
-Burder declined.
-Although the refusal had been decisive, Patrick wrote to her again, saying: You may think and write as you please, but I have not the least doubt that if you had been mine you would have been happier than you now are, or can be as one in single life.Other attempts to find a new spouse were unsuccessful, and Patrick came to terms with widowhood at the age of 47.
-He spent his time visiting the sick and the poor, giving sermons and communion, leaving the three sisters Emily, Charlotte, Anne, and their brother Branwell with their aunt and a maid, Tabitha Aykroyd (Tabby), who tirelessly recounted local legends in her Yorkshire dialect while preparing the meals.
+Three months after Maria's death, Patrick proposed marriage to Elizabeth Firth, the twenty-four-year-old daughter of a wealthy friend from Thornton, and godmother to two of his daughters.
+Elizabeth was deeply offended by the proposal and severed ties with the family.
+Patrick then sought out Mary Burder, whom he had jilted fifteen years previously, offering marriage and describing his circumstances.
+Burder, who was still single, declined his offer.
+Although the refusal had been decisive, Patrick persisted, writing to her: You may think and write as you please, but I have not the least doubt that if you had been mine you would have been happier than you now are, or can be as one in single life.Other attempts to find a new wife were equally unsuccessful, and Patrick finally came to terms with widowhood at the age of forty-seven.
+He spent his time visiting the sick and the poor, giving sermons and communion, leaving the six children in the care of their aunt Elizabeth Branwell, who had agreed to stay on to help, and a maid, Tabitha "Tabby" Ackroyd, who recounted local legends in her Yorkshire dialect while preparing the meals.